On the k-th Milnor and k-th Tjurina Numbers of a Foliation: Introduction

-It follows from the Mather–Yau Theorem (see, for example, \cite[Theorems 2.26 and 2.28]{Greuel}) that $\mu^k(V)$ and $\tau^k(V)$ are \textit{analytic invariants}.
-When $V$ is a binomial plane curve singularity, they proved that $\mu^k(V)$ and $\tau^k(V)$ are topological invariants.
-Moreover, the authors explicitly computed $\mu^k(V)$ and $\tau^k(V)$ for binomial singularities; see Theorems A, B, and C in \cite{k-Milnor}.
+where $j(f) = \langle f_{x_1}, \ldots, f_{x_n} \rangle$ denotes the Jacobian ideal of $f$.
+It follows from the Mather–Yau Theorem (see, for instance, \cite[Theorems 2.26 and 2.28]{Greuel}) that $\mu^k(V)$ and $\tau^k(V)$ are \textit{analytic invariants}.
+Recently, Hussain, Liu, Yau, and Zuo \cite{k-Milnor} investigated the $k$-th Milnor and $k$-th Tjurina numbers of \textit{weighted homogeneous singularities}.
+They proved that, when $V$ is a binomial plane curve singularity, both $\mu^k(V)$ and $\tau^k(V)$ are topological invariants.
+Moreover, the authors explicitly computed these invariants for binomial singularities; see Theorems A, B, and C in \cite{k-Milnor}.
 The paper concludes with an analytic characterization of simple hypersurface singularities via the so-called \textit{$k$-th Yau algebras}; see Theorem D in \cite{k-Milnor}.

 Motivated by these definitions and results, the purpose of this paper is to define the \textit{$k$-th Milnor number} and the \textit{$k$-th Tjurina number} of a germ of holomorphic foliation $\F$ defined by a holomorphic $1$-form $\omega \in \Omega^{1}(\C^2,0)$ with an isolated singularity at $0 \in \C^2$, as follows.